 As part of the activity, participants created a number of paintings which were printed in a 2016 calendar and distributed to the local community in Toowoomba.
 In creating the calendar, the participants worked collaboratively and took leading roles throughout the production process.
 They also had the opportunity to receive teaching and mentoring from other Australian artists as well as artists from the gallery in Toowoomba.

-Two jobseekers, who were volunteering at the community centre, were employed by NEATO to work as part-time supervisors for the 26-week activity, providing support and guidance to other participants.
+Two jobseekers, who were volunteering at the community centre, were employed to work as part-time supervisors for the 26-week activity, providing support and guidance to other participants.
 Since the activity concluded in early 2016, one of the supervisors has successfully maintained ongoing work at the Community Centre.

 Reflecting on the activity, James said that all participants were enthusiastic about learning new skills and improving their employment prospects.
 He also felt that the Community Centre provided a supportive and friendly environment for the participants to re-engage with the workforce and establish a positive work ethic.